alorman/4Runner-Seat-Heat-Code/README.md

 For the PCB works see [PCB Repo](https://github.com/alorman/4runner-Seat-Heat-PCB)

 ## Hardware
-This code compiles in the Arduino IDE for a Teensy 3.2 or LC.
+Teensy 3.2 or LC
+Rev01 Controller board
+Seat Heat Switches

 ## Dependencies
-This code requires the [SlowPWM library](https://github.com/wkoch/SlowPWM)
+It is built to use the Arduino IDE and the TeensyDuino library to allow it to flash the Teensy boards.